dbpedia/DBpedia-LiveNeural-Chatbot/LC-QuAD/Readme.md

     * Lastly there are 1957 samples which have no correct annotations.

 ## **Observation from above implementations**
-1. I noticed that in case 1 in which api+validation failed and extraction+validation worked the results of extraction was more accurate than api, this was visible in case 2 as well while we created unioun we saw extraction had a liltle better results
+1. I noticed that in case 1 in which *API + Entity Disambiguation* failed and *extraction + Entity Disambiguation* worked, The results of extraction was more accurate than api, This was visible in case 2 as well while we created unioun we saw extraction had a liltle better results

 2. Also after going through dataset I saw that our code annotates extra entities which is not required, like if the template is accurate than we can know how many token holders are there which will tell how many entities we require. which will improve our precision score.

-3. In benchmarking if the template is correct  for questions, then extraction + validation will have good score because while comparing question and template the order and words will not change.
+3. In benchmarking if the template is correct  for questions, then *extraction + Entity Disambiguation* will have good score because while comparing question and template the order and words will not change.

-4. Problem in template creation is because of mismatch of entity spelling or words or use of latin characters in given entity in dataset and the entity in question. template creation function is documented properly in **[convert.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/convert.py)**
+4. Problem in template creation is because of mismatch of *entity spelling or words or use of latin characters* in question with *Benchmark answers* in dataset.
+Template creation function is here in **[convert.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/convert.py)**

-5. Now thinking of all the above points I tried an approach with only entity extraction + validation in cases, in which we have correct templates which has 4768/5000 samples.
-Here correct templates doesn't mean that the words are same for entities, it means that in these 4768 samples the no. of token holders is same as no. of entities given in dataset, because in template creation it replaces any matching word in question with the matching word in entities provided by dataset by a token holder <> for a particular entity.
+5. Now thinking of all the above points I tried an approach with only entity *extraction + Entity Disambiguation* and only in those cases, in which we have correct templates which is 4768/5000 samples.
+Here correct templates doesn't mean benchmark answers and question have same entities spelling or words, it means that in these 4768 samples the no. of token holders is same as no. of entities in Benchmark answers of dataset, because in template creation it replaces any matching word in question with the matching word in entities in Benchmark answers by a token holder <> for a particular entity.

 6. Results of this approach is given below.

-## **Using only entity extraction + validation using templates**
+## **Using only Extraction + Entity Disambiguation using templates**
 1. **Case 1 [only_jac_correct_temp1.csv](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/only_jac_correct_temp1.csv)**
     ```
     precision score:  0.6398153975246487
     recall score:  0.6396056219844766
     F-Measure score:  0.6397104925570269
     ```
-    **Code - [only_jac_correct_temp1.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/only_jac_correct_temp1.py)** validation and comparison function imported can be found in **[convert.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/convert.py)**
+    **Code - [only_jac_correct_temp1.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/only_jac_correct_temp1.py)** validation using Entity Disambiguation and comparison function imported can be found in **[convert.py](https://github.com/dbpedia/DBpedia-LiveNeural-Chatbot/blob/benchmarks/LC-QuAD/convert.py)**

     **Process**-
     Here we use 4768 samples only with proper templates.
-In this we extract probable entities by comparing question with templates and then validate it using *"SELECT ?uri ?label WHERE { ?uri rdfs:label ?label . ?label bif:contains "'''+i+'''" } limit 100"* this query with limit 100 by breaking down the probable entities in words.
+In this we extract probable entities by comparing question with templates and then validate it by doing entity disambiguation using *"SELECT ?uri ?label WHERE { ?uri rdfs:label ?label . ?label bif:contains "'''+i+'''" } limit 100"* this query with limit 100, by breaking down the probable entities in words.

     Also here If the template has 2 token holders and then we only extract 2 most probable entities from question by using spacy for comparing question and extracted entities. same goes for 1 token holder.
 This is done to avoid extra wrong annotations and improve precision score.